Standard of Good Practice for Information Security

 The Standard of Good Practice for Information Security (SOGP), published by the Information Security Forum (ISF), is a business-focused, practical and comprehensive guide to identifying and managing information security risks in organizations and their supply chains.

-The most recent edition is 2020, an update of the 2018 edition.
-A 2022 edition is coming.
+The most recent edition is 2024, an update of the 2022 edition.
+The 2024 edition is the first that will have incremental updates via the ISF Live website, ahead of its biennial refresh due in 2026.

 Upon release, the 2011 Standard was the most significant update of the standard for four years.
 It covers information security 'hot topics' such as consumer devices, critical infrastructure, cybercrime attacks, office equipment, spreadsheets and databases and cloud computing.

-The 2011 Standard is aligned with the requirements for an Information Security Management System (ISMS) set out in ISO/IEC 27000-series standards, and provides wider and deeper coverage of ISO/IEC 27002 control topics, as well as cloud computing, information leakage, consumer devices and security governance.
+The Standard is aligned with the requirements for an Information Security Management System (ISMS) set out in ISO/IEC 27000-series standards, and provides wider and deeper coverage of ISO/IEC 27002 control topics, as well as cloud computing, information leakage, consumer devices and security governance.

-In addition to providing a tool to enable ISO 27001 certification, the 2011 Standard provides full coverage of COBIT v4 topics, and offers substantial alignment with other relevant standards and legislation such as PCI DSS and the Sarbanes Oxley Act, to enable compliance with these standards too.
+In addition to providing a tool to enable ISO 27001 certification, the Standard provides alignment matrices to with other relevant standards and legislation such as PCI DSS and the NIST Cyber Security Framework, to enable compliance with these standards too.

 The Standard is used by Chief Information Security Officers (CISOs), information security managers, business managers, IT managers, internal and external auditors, IT service providers in organizations of all sizes.

-The 2018 Standard is available free of charge to members of the ISF.
+The Standard is available free of charge to members of the ISF.
 Non-members are able to purchase a copy of the standard directly from the ISF.